tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-02-programming-hive-ddl-table.markdown

 DROP TABLE IF EXISTS college;
 ```

 Note that in the first `CREATE TABLE` command, you can prefix a database name, e.g. `mydb`, even when it is not your current working database.
 As usual, the optional `IF NOT EXISTS` clause will ignore the statement if the table already exists, even when the schema does not match (no warning from Hive).
 The second `CREATE TABLE` command is useful to copy the schema of an existing table.
-The corresponding commands for **external** table is also shown (note `EXTERNAL TABLE`).
+The corresponding commands for **external** table are also shown above (note `EXTERNAL TABLE`).
 The concept of external table in Hive will be discussed shortly.

 The `SHOW TABLES` command lists the tables.
 You use different variants of that command to find tables of interest as shown below: